jdheyburn/jdheyburn.co.uk/content/blog/alerting-on-nhs-coronavirus-vaccine-updates-with-huginn/index.md

   - marcrebillet
   - portainer
   - smtp
+lastmod: 2021-06-06
 ---

+> **UPDATE 2021-06-06**
+>
+> A few days after publishing this I came across a bug where agent jobs would be stuck in pending state.
+I've since fixed this and documented some additional changes I've made at the [end of the post](#fixing-agent-jobs-stuck-in-pending-state).

 The UK's coronavirus vaccine strategy has been to target those most vulnerable first, and then trickle down towards the healthier population.
 Since that age is creeping down toward my age group, I wanted to see if I could alert myself when I would be eligible for the vax.